Drahsid/XIIHook/README.md

 # FFXIITZA-FPS-Unlocker
-Unlocks the framerate limit in Final Fantasy XII: The Zodiac Age for PC.
+This program unlocks the framerate limit in Final Fantasy XII: The Zodiac Age for PC.